The multi-tray worm farm, re-designed from the ground up.

-Weighing in at 7 kgs (with a belly full of revolutionary worms and coconut husk), the Farm is Australia’s first worm farm made from 100% locally sourced pre-consumer plastic.
+Weighing in at 7 kgs (with a belly full of revolutionary worms and coconut husk), the Farm is Australia’s first customisable worm farm made from 100% locally sourced pre-consumer plastic.

 She breaks new ground in so many ways – sustainability, usability, and style – that i wanted to share some of the thinking that made her what she is.

 It also had to be made locally and from locally sourced materials.
-This unit was to replace the imported Chinese-made entry-level worm farm we’d supplied for many years, so it had to be price competitive while being better in every way (for worm farmers, worms and the planet) – a product we’d be proud to say we co-created.
+This unit was to replace an imported Chinese-made entry-level worm farm we’d supplied for many years, so it had to be price competitive while being better in every way (for worm farmers, worms and the planet) – a product we’d be proud to say we co-created.

 These design goals informed every decision, including the principle of paring back the design to the absolute fundamentals.
 This even extended to the name, we called it simply ‘The Farm’.
-(OK, we ran out of moeny for branding)

-When it comes to worms, volume matters – but surface area matters more for worm food throughput, so we made the farm vertically compact but with a maximized surface area.
+When it comes to worms, volume matters – but surface area matters more for worm food throughput, so we made the farm vertically compact with a maximized surface area.
 The trays snuggle in tight when empty, while sitting higher when full.

 After rotating the trays, the lower full tray has maximum volume until the worms migrate upwards into the tray above.
 The weight of the higher tray (as it fills with food, worms and castings) pushes itself down, compacting the castings in the lower tray which in turn encourages any stragglers to migrate up to the aerated food fest above.